Carbon - People - Land

 Kentucky coal miners and the support of eastern Kentucky communities fueled the Industrial Revolution.
 As the global economy has shifted from coal production, this region has struggled to replace coal jobs with skilled labor positions and the local economy has languished.
 We aim to de-carbonize the aviation industry by tapping into the ingenuity of Kentucky’s human capital, creating jobs and growing the economy in eastern Kentucky.

-Kentucky is home to hundreds of thousands of acres of reclaimed coal mines.
-What was once vibrant forest land prior to being mined, is now fallow, unproductive, and fescue laden land.
-Federal regulations required minimum compaction standards for this reclaimed land, to ensure its stability.
+once vibrant forest has been left fallow and unproductive.
+Federal regulations require minimum compaction standards for this land to ensure stability.
 By solving one problem, the regulations created another.
-The compaction standard was so high that it severely stunts the growth of native timber species and crops.
-By planting energy-crop feedstocks (e.g., switchgrass), this underutilized land can capture carbon and revitalize the compacted soils of eastern Kentucky.
+The compaction standard was so high that it severely stunted the growth of native timber species and crops.
+By planting energy-crop feedstocks (e.g., switchgrass), carbon can be captured and the compacted soils of eastern Kentucky can be revitalized.